How do private search engines make money?

 Open-source search engines with privacy focus

-Findx is a true open-source search engine and some of the other listed search engines also have open-source offerings, like Searx that software-savvy users can run as their own decentralized service.
-If you want further details read the post comparison of private search engines.
+Givero offers open-source bangs and instant answers, DuckDuckGo has closed its open-source offerings.
+Searx is the Open Source solution for software-savvy users can run as their own decentralized service.
+If you want further details do read the post comparison of private search engines.